rotki/rotki/docs/installation_guide.rst

     On Linux the mounted volume folders for data and logs will be owned by the ``root`` user.
-If the owner of these folder changes to some other user than root this will make them inaccessible by the the container, which can result in 500 errors when accessing rotki in the container.
+If the owner of these folder changes to some other user than root this will make them inaccessible by the container, which can result in 500 errors when accessing rotki in the container.

     If you run into this issue you can fix it by changing the